Featured in...

 Representative example: If you borrow £34,000 over 15 years at a rate of 8.26% variable, you will pay 180 instalments of £370.70 per month and a total amount payable of £66,726.00.
 This includes the net loan, interest of £28,531.00, a broker fee of £3,400 and a lender fee of £795.
 The overall cost for comparison is 10.8% APRC variable.
 Typical 10.8% APRC variable

-What type of loan is best for home improvements?
+What type of loan is best?

 Home improvements don’t come cheap.
 From new furniture to paying for contractors, the cost of enhancing your property comes at a cost that many cannot afford upfront.
 That’s why there are many options to access credit to pay for home improvements, not least a home improvement loan.
 These loans are specifically offered so homeowners can pay to improve their home.